spattapu1/LoL-Statistical-Analysis/README.md

 ## Framing a Prediction Problem

 Previously, we have found that team kills of teams on the blue side and teams on the red side are distributed differently.
-Since statistics for blue and red side are different, are there specific statistics of gameplay like xpat25, csat25, barons, dragons, etc. that are higher as a result of being on Blue or Red side; Can we use these statistics to predict which side the player was on?
+Since statistics for blue and red side are different, are there specific statistics of gameplay like **`xpat25`**, csat25, barons, dragons, etc. that are higher as a result of being on blue or red side; Can we use these statistics to predict which side the player was on?

 To address this question, we pose this prediction problem that can be answered with a binary classification model: Based on the difference in in-game statistics can we predict wether the winning side of a game was blue or red?.
 This allows for our classification model to have more accurate measures of differences between sides as apposed to general in-game statistics that are not in relation to the other side.
 Thus our response variable is wether the winner was red or blue which is included in the differences between team statistics dataframe.
 A few rows of this dataframe a pictured below: